RDerrow/fast_search_coding_challenge/Readme.md

 Finally, it prints out each customer and how many points each customer has earned.

 ## Running
-You can run the application if you have the .NET SDK install by running the command bellow:
+You can run the application if you have the .NET SDK installed by running the following command:

 ```bash
     dotnet run fast_search_code_challenge.dll